jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 The **source** is a sub-path, under which Tekton cloned the application sources.

-* Other task example to apply kubernetes manifests ([apply-manifests](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/01_apply_manifest_task.yaml)) to deploy an image. or [update-deployment](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/02_update_deployment_task.yaml) task to path the application deployment with a new `image name:tag`.
+* Other task example to apply Kubernetes manifests ([apply-manifests](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/01_apply_manifest_task.yaml)) to deploy an image. or [update-deployment](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/02_update_deployment_task.yaml) task to path the application deployment with a new `image name:tag`.

 The tasks are by default tied to namespace. **ClusterTask** makes the task available in all namespaces